Soreing/go-wordle-api/README.md

 Ok (200)
 ```
 ### Get Game Status
 With a game Id and a player code, you can get your game state with colored letters as follows.
 Guesses come as an array of strings where each string contains pairs of characters, the capital being the letter and the lower case is the color.
+[Click To Try!](https://gowordle.soreing.site/game/40/7F11FBEE6AE9DABA)
 ```
 GET /game/:GameId/:PlayerCode
 ```